Lee Youn-taek

-Life
+Biography

-Lee Youn-taek was born July 9, 1952 in South Korea.
+Lee Youn-taek was born on July 9, 1952, in South Korea.
 A poet, dramatist and producer, Lee debuted in 1979 with Jack-O-Lantern (Dokkaebi bul) which appeared in the magazine Contemporary Poetry.
 As the 1970s ended Lee worked as a reporter for Busan Daily while also focusing on writing and staging plays.
 In 1986, Lee formed his own theatrical company called Yeonhuidan georipae in Busan and since that time has traveled around the country staging plays.

 Work

 According to the Korea Literature Translation Institute:

 Lee has proved his talents many times over through his production of movie scenarios, TV drama scripts, dance and musical stagings, and theatrical programs for international events.
 He is not only able to span a broad range of artistic forms, but also brings something new and experimental to each project he undertakes.
-He injects Korean sentiment and unique humor into his art forms, and is thus widely known as a “cultural guerilla.”
+He injects Korean sentiment and unique humor into his art forms, and is thus widely known as a "cultural guerilla".

-While Lee’s themes generally contain something of the dark and serious, his stages teem with a vibrant energy.
-His plays contemplate and investigate human “lives” inching their way to their mortality.
+While Lee's themes generally contain something of the dark and serious, his stages teem with a vibrant energy.
+His plays contemplate and investigate human "lives" inching their way to their mortality.
 Even after a hearty laugh, the audience is always left with much to reflect on.

-Lee has been active as a director at the National Theatre, where he directed a musical version of Shakespeare’s The Tempest in 1999.
+Lee has been active as a director at the National Theatre, where he directed a musical version of Shakespeare's The Tempest in 1999.
 His production of a musical entitled Dreaming at Hwaseong (Hwaseong-eseo ggum ggunda) performed at world cultural heritage sites, is but one of his many continuing theatrical experimentations.